Turkey's Erdogan to meet Azeri's Aliyev as thousands flee Karabakh

 On Sunday, Azerbaijan's defence ministry said it had confiscated more military equipment from Armenian separatists, including rockets, artillery shells, mines and ammunition.

-The Karabakh Armenians are not accepting Azerbaijan's promise to guarantee their rights as the region is integrated.
+The Karabakh Armenians do not accept Azerbaijan's promise to guarantee their rights as the region is integrated.
 Armenia called for an immediate deployment of a U.N. mission to monitor human rights and security in the region.

 "Ninety-nine point nine percent prefer to leave our historic lands," David Babayan, an adviser to Samvel Shahramanyan, president of the self-styled Republic of Artsakh, told Reuters.